1. Output information

 Concepts and definitions

 The existing provisions for the preliminaries to, and registration of, marriages and civil partnerships and the processing, reporting and analysis of relevant data appear in different legislations.
 This reflects the distinct and separate roles of the Registrar General for England and Wales and the UK Statistics Authority.
-Information about the legislations by which the Registrar General and the UK Statistics Authority are guided is available in our User guide to marriage statistics.
+A full glossary and information about the legislations by which the Registrar General and the UK Statistics Authority are guided is available in our User guide to marriage statistics.
+A glossary can also be found in the User guide to marriage statistics

 Nôl i'r tabl cynnwys